joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 ### Answer: RoboCats Website Single Key

-- Using [Key Sequences](https://github.com/KMKfw/kmk_firmware/blob/master/docs/sequences.md#key-sequences) we can press the keys we defined in the last challenge together.
+- Using [Key Sequences](https://github.com/KMKfw/kmk_firmware/blob/master/docs/sequences.md#key-sequences) we can press the keys we defined in the last challenge all in one go.
 - If we enter the keycodes we made in the previous challenge into the example linked above, it will look something like the below.
 - Adding `ROBO_URL_SINGLE` to our keymap will then allow us to trigger this sequence.